igomezv/neuralike/README.md

 ## Using machine learning to speed-up Bayesian inference.

-This algorithm was tested with nested sampling algorithms included in dynesty library.
+This algorithm was use sampling algorithms included in dynesty library.
 We implement this code within the SimpleMC cosmological parameter estimation package.

 Recomended optimizer is Adam with learning rate = 1e-4.